 - Must agree with the possessed noun in number and gender

 - Are identical to stressed form possessive adjectives

 Spanish has 20 possessive pronouns

-Possessive pronouns are the words which replace nouns modified by possessive adjectives.
-In Spanish there are different forms of possessive pronouns depending on whether the noun is masculine or feminine, singular or plural.
+In Spanish, there are different forms of possessive adjectives for each grammatical person depending on whether the possessed noun is masculine or feminine, singular or plural.

 Note that the Spanish possessive pronouns for third person singular (él, ella, Ud.) and plural (ellos, Uds.) are identical.

 The gender of the Spanish possessive pronoun must agree with the gender of the noun possessed, not that of the possessor.
 Men and women both say el mío in reference to trabajo, and la mía when talking about their casa, because trabajo is masculine and casa is feminine.
 This is particularly tricky for the third person singular, where English uses gender differently: we say "his" and "hers," but in Spanish, both of those must be translated by la suya if talking about, say, una casa.
 The gender of the owner is completely irrelevant, grammatically speaking.

 * When a possessive pronoun follows the verb ser, the article can be omitted …